fkhan613/Fraction-Calculator-GUI/README.md

 # Fraction-Calculator
 This program is a calculator for fractions.
-It eliminates all the tideaus calculations when manipulating fractions.
-User GUI coming soon!
+It eliminates all the tedious calculations when manipulating fractions.
+This program also includes a GUI for better user experience.

+To use, simply forked the repository, clone it then run the program in your preferred IDE.